Home

 Ohmega Salvage, 2407 San Pablo Ave. (at Channing), Berkeley.

-East Bay Habitat for Humanity Restore, The Reuse People, Both at 9235 San Leandro St, Oakland.
+The Reuse People, 9235 San Leandro St, Oakland.

 Whole House Building Supply and Salvage, 1000 S. Amphlett Blvd, San Mateo.